EQ Bank review

 They also each have appealing interest rates.
-For example, Oaken Financial offers 4.15% for a 5-year GIC compared to 4.50% with EQ Bank.
-However, Oaken requires a minimum investment of $1,000 for its GICs (as compared to EQ Bank’s $100).
-This means EQ Bank comes out ahead if you want consistently high-interest rates and no fees for both your non-registered/registered savings and GIC accounts.
+For example, Oaken Financial offers 5.15% for a 5-year GIC compared to 5.20% with EQ Bank.
+And Oaken requires a minimum investment of $1,000 for its GICs (as compared to EQ Bank’s $100).
+This means EQ Bank comes out ahead on both points if you want consistently high-interest rates and no fees for both your non-registered/registered savings and GIC accounts.

 Signing up for EQ Bank

 As a fully digital bank, you can only join EQ Bank via your computer or the mobile app.
 You must be a Canadian resident, meet your province’s age of majority and have a Social Insurance Number.
 In December of 2022, EQ Bank officially launched in Quebec.

 The first step is to set up your email and password, after which you’ll be asked for more detailed information and will need to provide your SIN number and occupation.
 EQ Bank then does a soft credit check to confirm your identity.
 Note that because it’s a “soft” credit check your credit score will not be affected.

 Once your identity is confirmed you can go on to set up linked bank accounts.
 To confirm your linked bank accounts EQ Bank will send several tiny (under $1) deposits to your external bank accounts to confirm they belong to you.
 Once confirmed, you can transfer money into your EQ Bank account.

 Though filling out the initial information form takes only minutes, it can take on average between five to seven days to set up an external bank link and receive funds into your EQ Bank.
 Once set up, however, funds should only take about two days on average to arrive in your EQ Bank Savings Plus account.